christophermanahan/christophermanahan/_posts/2018-10-4-minimize-assumptions.md

 ### Procedural Polymorphism

 The third and final encounter I discovered that elucidates how minimizing assumptions can create higher quality, more extensible code occurs in the "Procedural Polymorphism" example.
-Up until this point, a cell class has been implemented that uses an if else branch to execute different behavior based on the 'alive' status of the cell.
+Up until this point, a cell class has been implemented that uses an if-else branch to execute different behavior based on the 'alive' status of the cell.

 {% highlight ruby %}
 class Cell